webzep/ios-friendly-serviceworker/README.md

-## iOS friendly Create-React-App Service Worker
+## iOS friendly Create-React-App Service Worker update prompt

 ### Note: I haven't tested this example but this is how I solved the issue for my project.

 ### MIT license - use as you like.

+TL;DR: Check if the registration state is `waiting`.
+Safari doesn't give the SW a chance to notice the `installing` state.<br/>

 [As noted by Speckles](https://stackoverflow.com/a/55612041/5553768), it appears that iOS will update the serviceworker prior to launching the app.<br/>